-The online program includes three components for each topic (food safety, animal well-being, and character development): 1) knowledge builder, 2) skills lab and 3) quiz for each content topic, and are designed specifically for each age group.
+The online program includes three components for each topic (food safety, animal well-being, and character development): 1) knowledge builder, 2) skills lab and 3) quiz, and are designed specifically for each age group.
 To fulfill their year of training, youth must complete and pass a quiz for food safety, animal well-being and life skills.

 The knowledge builder allows students to learn new information in an engaging, age-appropriate and interactive format.
 Students can read content, watch videos, analyze pictures, and practice skills while progressing through a series of interactive content components.

 Skills labs offer realistic situational opportunities for youth to apply the new knowledge gained in the knowledge builder.
 These labs take students through a comprehensive journey of the content, requiring them to apply skills and make decisions resembling those they will face in real life.

 The quiz is the final piece of the online learning experience, testing student’s overall knowledge of the content.
 A pass rate of 80% has been established with students being able to repeat the module if needed.

 The online program was designed by Vivayic, a leading learning-solution design firm that specializes in food and agriculture initiatives and has more than a decade of experience in online learning for both youth and adult audiences.
 These are not modules where youth listen to narrated slides.